MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/query/findoperator.md

 * `find` *Predicate* [`project-smart` | `project` *ColumnName*[`:`*ColumnType*] [`,` *ColumnName*[`:`*ColumnType*], ...] [`, pack(*)`]]

 ## Arguments
 * `withsource=`*ColumnName*: Optional.
-By default the output will include a column called *source-* whose values indicates which source table has contributed each row.
-If specified, *ColumnName* will be used instead of *source-* .
+By default the output will include a column called *source_* whose values indicates which source table has contributed each row.
+If specified, *ColumnName* will be used instead of *source_* .
 If the query effectively (after wildcard matching) references tables from more than one database (default database always counts) the value of this column will have a table name qualified with the database.
-Similarly __cluster and database-_ qualifications will be present in the value if more than one cluster is referenced.
+Similarly __cluster and database__ qualifications will be present in the value if more than one cluster is referenced.
 * *Predicate*: [see details](./findoperator.md#predicate-syntax).
 A `boolean` [expression](./scalar-data-types/bool.md) over the columns of the input tables *Table* [`,` *Table*, ...].
 It is evaluated for each row in each input table.
 * `Table`: Optional.
 By default *find* will search in all tables in the current database
  *  The name of a table, such as `Events` or